 NOW THROUGH FEBRUARY 7, 2022, PUBLIC COMMENTS on Proposed Amendments to Chapter 10 Child Support Ordinance.
-See notice on page 19.
+See notice on

-ONGOING- SENIOR SERVICES FOOD DISTRIBUTION FOR SENIORS, times vary.
+DISTRIBUTION FOR SENIORS, times vary.
 The Senior Services Department will be returning to hot lunch meals delivery and served meals for drive thru Monday through Friday.
 The meals giving out will include: (1) hot lunch meal served daily.
-Scheduled times are: Home Delivery Meals- 10 a.m. - 12:30 p.m. and Drive thru Meal pickup- Salt River and Lehi locations at 11 a.m.- 12
+Scheduled times are: Home Delivery Meals- 10 a.m. - 12:30 p.m. and Drive thru Meal pickup- Salt River and Lehi locations at 11 a.m.- 12 p.m.
+If you have any questions, please call Senior Services (480) 362-